AURAK-Coding-Club/.github/profile/README.md

 - [ ] Organize an API workshop.
 - [ ] Organize a dependency management workshop.
 - [ ] Organize a documentation reading and navigation workshop.
-- [ ] Organize short recurring time-limited online competitions (leaderboard?)
+- [ ] Organize short, recurring, time-limited online competitions (leaderboard?)

 ### In Progress